joshplatzman/Final-Website/README.md

 I was born in Brooklyn, New York on December 27, 2002 at Maimonides Medical Center Hospital.
 I am currently 17 years old and live in East Brunswick, New Jersey.
 I have an older brother named Sam and a younger brother named Matt, who are 18 and 13 years old.
 Matt and I share the exact same birthday, four years apart.
+I love playing basketball and videogames, and hanging out with my friends.

 ### Resume